impress/impress.js/src/plugins/touch/README.md

 # Touch
-*This documentation here was not authored by the creator of the plugin*

-This plugin handles touch input (of mobile devices).
-You cannot programmatically interact with it.
-It runs in the background.
+This plugin handles touch input.
+You can use swipe gestures to interact with your presentation, just note that the transitions might look slightly different from what you are used to on the PC.